Nextiva / Blog / VoIP

 • Choose must-have features and capabilities: Create a list of essential features that make it easy to meet those business needs.
 Consider self-service options, conversational AI, or call center reporting and analytics.

 • Ensure data security and reliability: IVR systems handle sensitive customer information.
-Verify the provider offers robust security measures and a reliable infrastructure to prevent downtime.
+Verify the provider offers robust security measures and a reliable infrastructure to prevent downtime

-The best IVR systems are created with the perfect blend of self-service and human interaction throughout the touchpoints of the customer journey.
 With Nextiva, you get the best of both worlds: An advanced IVR system with intelligent virtual agent functionality that provides fast, reliable self-service and understands when the customer needs a human touch.
-See what Nextiva can do for your business today.
+And with conversational AI, Nextiva is poised to take your business to new heights with your communication.

 Conversational AI is the next generation of IVR.